flokk.

 Gastown Steam Clock

-Walk north to Gastown and time your arrival at the Steam Clock on Water Street for the top of the hour when it whistles and releases steam in a small spectacle that delights younger kids every single
+Walk north to Gastown and time your arrival at the Steam Clock on Water Street for the top of the hour when it whistles and releases steam in a small spectacle that delights younger kids every single time.
+The cobblestone streets and Victorian architecture make the whole neighbourhood feel noticeably different from the rest of downtown Vancouver.

 culture